rzvn666/IM-CW1/README.md

 4. gedit your_folder/config/00-hba-changes.conf
 5. sudo gedit /etc/postgresql/your_version/main/pg_hba.conf

+6. You must then restart the POSTGRESQL service:

+7. sudo systemctl restart postgresql

-6. Run the ./test.sh script in a full screen terminal
+8. Run the ./test.sh script in a full screen terminal